Mamerto Natividad: Revolutionary period

 Mamerto and Trinidad traveled to Matamo to elude arrest.
-Three days later, his mother arrived, informing them that their father, Mamerto Natividad, Sr. had been executed by Spanish authorities on September 26, 1896 in San Isidro, together with attorney Marcos Ventus.
+Three days later, his mother arrived, informing them that their father, Mamerto Natividad, Sr. had been executed by Spanish authorities on September 26, 1896, in San Isidro, together with attorney Marcos Ventus.
 Mamerto Natividad, Sr. had been recently initiated into the Katipunan.
 He was arrested for sedition, tortured and killed.

 This fueled Mamerto's anger towards the Spaniards.
 He left for the battlefield.

 On October 31, 1896, Mamerto was captured in Aliaga, brought to Manila and incarcerated in Bilibid after being mistaken for his father who had the same name but had already been executed.

-When he was freed, he and his brothers – Benito, Jose Salvador, Joaquin, Pedro, and Francisco – joined the Philippine rebellion against the Spanish authorities to avenge their father's death.
+When he was freed, he and his brothers – Benito, Jose Salvador, Joaquin, Francisco and Pedro Manuel – joined the Philippine rebellion against the Spanish authorities to avenge their father's death.
 The Spaniards retaliated by torching their beautiful house and their sugar mills at Jaen, Nueva Ecija.
 They left for Cavite and became the house guests of Baldomero Aguinaldo in Binakayan, and joined the Katipunan.

 Within the Katipunan, Natividad was part of the Magdalo faction.
 He advised General Aguinaldo to settle and put an end to the Magdalo-Magdiwang rivalry.
 (Andres Bonifacio was part of the Magdiwang faction.)
 In his book, Revolt of the Masses, Teodoro Agoncillo mentions that Gen. Mamerto Natividad, together with the eminent historian and poet, Jose Clemente Zulueta and Sr. Anastacio Francisco detested and convinced General Aguinaldo to reverse his pardon for the Bonifacio brothers.
 "These men sang the same chorus, to wit, that the Bonifacio brothers must be liquidated in the interest of the Revolution since it had been made clear that Andres was intent upon having General Aguinaldo murdered and taking the highest position for himself.
 Under such powerful pressure, General Aguinaldo withdrew his pardon."

 Natividad fought against the Spaniards in several battles.
 He once chided his wife, Trinidad, for preventing his presence in the battle of Zapote and assured her that Edilberto Evangelista would not have fallen were he with him.
 He fought in the battles of Pintong Bato in Imus, Cavite (his brother Benito was wounded there), San Rafael and Baliwag, Bulacan.
-He conducted raids in Carmen, Zaragoza, Penaranda, Santor (now Bongabong), Aliaga and Karanglan in Nueva Ecija.
+He conducted raids in Carmen, Zaragoza, Peñaranda, Santor (now Bongabong), Aliaga and Carranglan in Nueva Ecija.

 Brave beyond the call of duty, on June 6, 1897, he was named Lieutenant General for Central Luzon by the Assembly of Puray in Montalban.
 The appointment was later approved by General Emilio Aguinaldo on June 18.
 He was the youngest general at that time.